Can You Get a Tattoo While Breastfeeding? Mila's Keeper

 Can You Get a Tattoo While Breastfeeding?

-While the decision to get a tattoo while breastfeeding is a personal one that should be made in consultation with a healthcare professional, in general, most will advise against getting a tattoo while you’re breastfeeding.
+While the decision of getting a tattoo while breastfeeding is a personal one that should be made in consultation with a healthcare professional, in general, most will advise against getting a tattoo while you’re breastfeeding.

 Not only do the same risks associated with getting a tattoo for a non-breastfeeding person apply, but there are also some unknown risk factors for breastfeeding women.
 So like most things pregnancy and breastfeeding related, it’s always better to err on the side of caution.